Lamden/docs/docs/dapps.md

 To use the dApp with the interaction of blockchain, you need to develop and submit a smart contract to the blockchain.

 It is not possible to add more than one smart contract in the dApp.
-All further transactions of the dapp will go through the contract and new account that was created in your wallet.
+All further transactions of the dapp will go through the contract and a new account that was created in your wallet.

 At the same time, logically, you are not limited only by one smart contract in a dApp.